myshell-ai/AIlice/README.md

 ailice_web --modelID=oai:gpt-4o
 ```

-- For a more detailed understanding of the installation and configuration methods, please visit the [Environment Configuration and Running](#environment-configuration-and-running) section and the [Choice of LLM](#choice-of-llm) section.
+- For a more detailed understanding of the installation and configuration methods, please visit the [Installation and Usage](#installation-and-usage) section and the [Selection and Configuration of LLM](#selection-and-configuration-of-LLM) section.
 - To grasp the basic design principles of AIlice, navigate to the [Design](#design) section.